Mosquito Fish Make a Splash

 The laboratory, an arm of University of Florida/IFAS Extension, distributes the tiny fish to people hoping to control mosquitoes that lay eggs in birdbaths, shallow pools, pet bowls, and other standing water.
 Mosquito fish eat the insects' larvae, eliminating the bothersome and sometimes disease-bearing pests before they hatch.

-Free mosquito fish are available from 9 a.m. to 4 p.m. on Wednesdays at the lab, 1408 24th St. S.E., in Ruskin.
-It's a combined effort of Extension and Hillsborough County Mosquito Control.
+Free mosquito fish will be available beginning May 30 from 10 a.m. to noon on Wednesdays at the lab, 1408 24th St. S.E., in Ruskin.
+It's a combined effort of Extension and Hillsborough County Mosquito Management.

 The lab is an unlikely ally.
 Mosquito fish, after all, are enemies of many species of tropical fish.
 The aggressive, 2-inch-long mosquito fish attack, kill, and eat tropical species such as glofish and tetras, which are among the crops nurtured at Hillsborough County's prolific and lucrative tropical fish farms.

 Ninety-five percent of tropical fish raised in the United States come from Florida, and more than half of that harvest hails from Hillsborough County.

 Outside of commercial ponds filled with prized tropical fish, however, native mosquito fish serve a useful purpose in addition to their insect-eating propensity.
 Mosquito fish help prevent the unintended spread of non-native tropical fish into ditches, ponds, and other local waters by eating the wayward specimens.